itgsod/Circle-Area/README.md

 # Circle-Area
-Prompt a user for the radius of a circle and return the corresponding area.
+Prompt a user for the radius of a circle and return the corresponding area as an alert.